Wobbegong sharks are masters of camouflage, blending in seamlessly to their rocky habitats.

 Physical Characteristics

-• The head and body are flattened and the pectoral and pelvic fins are broad.
+• Head and body are flattened and the pectoral and pelvic fins are broad.
 Wide mouth; large crescent-shaped spiracle behind each eye.

 Animal Fun Fact